A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Hybrid OVD model

-This comparison highlights the physical interpretation of the Hybrid OVD model.
-While the classical OVM assumes a linear response with constant sensitivity, the hybrid formulation ensures that acceleration remains bounded and decreases smoothly as vehicles approach their target speed.
-In other words, drivers accelerate strongly when far from equilibrium but naturally ease off as they get closer, reflecting the influence of aerodynamic drag and engine limitations.
-The Hybrid model therefore preserves the familiar local structure of the OVM near equilibrium while extending it with more realistic global behavior.
+Figures~\ref{fig:ovm-hybrid-comparison} and~\ref{fig:ovm-hybrid-jerk} together highlight the physical interpretation of the Hybrid OVD model.
+While the classical OVM assumes a linear response with constant sensitivity and unbounded jerk, the hybrid formulation ensures that acceleration and jerk remain small and bounded in the physically relevant regime $0 \le v \le V$.
+Drivers accelerate more rapidly when far from equilibrium but naturally ease off as they approach their target speed, reflecting the influence of drag-limited dynamics.
+For overspeed states $v>V$, the Hybrid OVD jerk grows cubically—a modeling trade-off discussed further in Section~\ref{sec:limitations}.
+Detailed derivations of these jerk laws are provided in~\ref{app:jerk-analysis}.